Souper Cookbook Recipes

 Souper Celebration: Soup, Bread & Book Sale

 Local residents and businesses bring their delicious made-from-scratch soups like seafood gumbos, seafood bisques, chuck wagon chili, Brunswick stew, and more and freshly baked artisan breads for the Friends volunteers to sell.
 Past years featured a dozen different soups ranging from exotic to healthy to old-fashioned.
 The soups and breads sell out very fast so visitors are encouraged to come early to get the best selection.
 Vintage and used books and used DVDs for all ages are also available for purchase.
 Your donation of gently used books and DVDs are needed.
 Drop them by either of our library branches now.
+We will also need donations of soups and baked goods.

 The Souper Celebration continues a legacy started by Jackie Gay back in 1998.
 In 1998, Jackie Gay, who was an avid supporter of the library, entered her delicious gumbo into the Newman's Own and Good Housekeeping Recipe Contest.
 She won and was presented a check by Paul Newman for $50,000.
 She donated the proceeds to building the Carrabelle library.
 Today community volunteers honor Jackie Gay and continue her tradition by providing their own gumbos, soups, and chili to raise funds in support of the Franklin County libraries.